pzuljevic/protein_database_search/readme.md

 >               2 (same as previous, but with MOD applied)
 >
 >   MOD - used only for option 2 for hash type
+>
+>   numLengthClusters - number of length buckets (when doing phase 1 - clustering by length)
+>
+>   looseThreshold - threshold to create loose clusters
+>
+>   tightThreshold - threshold to create tight clusters

 #### Expected input file description: